curvegrid/go-ethereum-wiki/Mutan.md

 The following keywords are reserved and may not be used at identifiers
 ```
-this if else return exit for asm store
+this if else return exit for asm
 ```

 ### Operators and delimiters